pipo1991/person_add_highrise/README.md

 There are mainly two functions in the moldule PersonAdd

-1.init

-This method establish the connection between the Highrise and your app with input (site URl,site auth token) respectively.

-2.add
+1..add
-This method actually add the person with its details with input (first name,last name,email, company, job_title, phone, website) respectively.
+This method actually add the person with its details with input (user,apitoken,first name,last name,email, company, job_title, phone, website) respectively.
+** User is found in the url 'https://(user).highrisehq.com/'

 ## Contributing